itscodenation/curriculum-13-14/lessons/02-05_html_css/teacher_files/lesson_2b.md

 Let's learn another CSS selector and property.
 If the selector starts with a period, it's a class selector.
 You can pick any word you want for the class.
 It will apply to any HTML tag that has a `class` attribute with that value.

 For example, I can label different list items with `class="odd"` or `class="even"`, and then set different styles for the two classes.
+See http://jsfiddle.net/AYM58/1/.
 On that note, here's a new CSS property: `list-style-type`, which can take values such as `disk, circle, square, none`.

 There is a lot to CSS, there are many selectors, lots of properties and special values.
 We can't learn all, nor do we need to -- we can always look things up.
 Hand out CSS Cheat Sheet for reference.